 - Revocable living trust — if you also want to ensure that your spouse/partner has the legal right to control your assets in the event of your incapacity, a revocable living trust lets you shift control of assets held in the trust to your spouse/partner by naming him/her as your successor Trustee.

 - Funeral planning — incorporating a funeral planning component into your estate plan ensures that your wishes will be honored after you are gone and, of equal importance, that the person you designate will be in charge of any decisions that need to be made regarding your funeral and burial.

-Contact a Reno LGBT Estate Planning Attorney Today
+Contact a Reno LGBTQ Estate Planning Attorney Today